theRAPTLab/gsgo/docs/00-dev-log.md

 There are a lot of data structures scattered around URSYS, so I'd like to make a reliable datacore class for it.

 * [x] look through server-urnet for data to move
-* [ ] look through class-netpacket for data to move
+* [x] look through class-netpacket for data to move
+* [x] make `server-datacore` , `ur-common` and `client-standalone` modules, and replace references to constants as possible.
+This centralizes several structures and establishes a rough template for expanding the network protocol

+Next step: OUTLINE THIS ON SATURDAY

+* where to insert **input handshaking** and **device registration** during connect?

+* client connects to its domain + `/urnet/netinfo` to get URNET connnection ip, port

+* cient connects to ip, port and ? sends a hello?

+* server responds with ?

 ---